fizyomustafa/html-css-js-projects/CheckoutCard/README.md

 ## Problem Statement

-- You can use [Checkout_Page](https://github.com/clarusway/clarusway-full-stack-10-21/tree/main/javascript/Projects/005-Checkout_Page/) template for project.

 - Create a checkout page following the design and make the calculation of cart dynamically with using of DOM and Event in JS.

 ![Form](checkout_app.gif)